matrix-org/matrix-spec/content/client-server-api/_index.md

 use when deciding whether to accept a redaction event from a remote homeserver.

-When a client receives an `m.room.redaction` event, it should change the affected event in the same way a server does.
+When a client receives an `m.room.redaction` event, it SHOULD change the affected event in the same way a server does.

 {{% boxes/note %}}